EMUNES/Auto-Subtitle-File-Generation/train/logs/README.md

-# Here sits the logs and saved models for training output
+# Here sits logs and saved models of training process